nareshbhatia/mobx-state-router/README.md

 export const Shell = inject('rootStore')(ShellBase);
 ```

 Here we instantiate the `RouterView` in the `render()` method.
-We supply the `routerStore` as a prop along with a `viewMap`.
-The `RouterView` uses the `viewMap` to instantiate views based on the router state.
+We supply the `routerStore` as a prop.
 Note that we are injecting the `rootStore` into the Shell using the MobX `inject` method.
 If you have enabled decorators as described in the [MobX docs](https://mobx.js.org/best/decorators.html#enabling-decorators), you can use the nicer decorator syntax as we have done in MobX Shop.

 The final pieces of the puzzle are the pages themselves.
 Here's the code for them: